-South Sudan’s rival leaders form coalition government
+South Sudan’s rivals form unity government meant to end war

 “Years of conflict have bred deep distrust among South Sudan’s politicians, heightening the potential for a return to civil war,” it said Friday.
 “The ability to hold South Sudan’s politicians accountable throughout the process, rather than waiting until it is too late, is essential to the survival of the peace agreement.”

-As some analysts said the threat of further sanctions pushed Kiir and Machar to make peace once more, envoys from neighboring Kenya and Uganda in remarks after the swearing-in called for the lifting of existing sanctions, to applause.
+As some analysts said the threat of further sanctions pushed Kiir and Machar to make peace once more, envoys from neighboring Sudan, Kenya and Uganda in remarks after the swearing-in called for the lifting of existing sanctions, to applause.

 Cara Anna in Johannesburg contributed.